What is multi-car insurance?

 Instead of having to keep track of different policies and renewal dates for different cars, a multi-car policy bundles all the policies with one insurer so they’re held together separately or combined into a single policy that renews at the same time.

-Most providers offer a further discount for each car you bring to the policy (usually up to a maximum of five).
+Admiral offer a further discount for each car you bring to the policy (up to a maximum of five).
 So if you start the policy with two cars and then introduce a third car, the first and second car will have a discount applied to them as well at the third car.

 Rather than cancelling your existing insurance policy, you can add new cars to the policy throughout the year as they reach their renewal date.